strongbrewio/strongbrewio.github.io/_posts/2018-02-21-prerendering-angular-apps.md

     .readFileSync(path.resolve(__dirname, `${distFolder}/index.html`), 'utf8')
     .toString();

-// you could automate this based on the app.routes.ts file but
+// we could automate this based on the app.routes.ts file but
 // to keep it simple let's just create an array with the routes we want
 // to prerender
 const paths = [